Location: On Display in the Asia Galleries

 |Inscription Language||Chinese Language|

-Coffin slab made of limestone.
-In low relief; three carriages each drawn by one horse and carrying two persons; two men on horseback; a horse-drawn carriage carrying one person; a man on horseback.
+Coffin slab made of limestone showing, in low relief, three carriages each drawn by one horse and carrying two persons, two men on horseback, a horse-drawn carriage carrying one person and a man on horseback.
 During the Han Dynasty, the horse was prized for its strength, eventually becoming a status symbol.
 In tombs, the horse drawn carriage was seen as a transport for the deceased into the afterlife.
-The inscription, which states, "May this dwelling be used for ten thousand years," [Shih wan nien yung chih] indicated the slab was part of the sarcophagus.
-Broken to the right of the middle.
+The inscription, which states, 室萬年用之, Shi wan nian yong zhi, literally “chamber, for 10,000 years use it.” indicated the slab was part of the sarcophagus.
+However this may have been added in recent times, Broken to the right of the middle.